phdowling/functioncalming/README.md

 - Automatically passing function/tool results back to the model
 - Automatic message history re-writing to hide failed function calls that were re-tried
 - Create fine-tuning data to make model better at calling your functions/models with near zero config
 - Create fine-tuning data for distilling a complex pipeline to a simple model via a simple decorator (`@distillery`)
+- Reporting the cost of your API requests (using OpenAI pricing as of April 2024)

 ## Who is this for?
 Basically, functioncalming provides useful utilities for any case where you find yourself using function calling in OpenAI.